jpfleblanc/jpfleblanc.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: A selection of publications are here.
+description: A selection of my more impactful publications are here.
 You can find the rest on google scholar (Link on main page).
 nav: true
 nav_order: 1
 ---